previousnext/k8s-aws-autoscaler/README.md

 ## How it works

-Using the K8s Deployment API we use the following formula:
+Using the K8s Deployment API we have the following formula:

 ```
-Total CPU / Memory requests + "extra" instances = Desired amount of instances
+CPU / Memory requests + "extra" instances = Desired amount of instances
 ```

 The "extra" instances allow for buffer when running dynamically provisioned pods eg. Jobs.